siekmang/test-course-reset/README.md

 # Test Course Reset Utility

 This is a small python tool I made to make it easier to reset a test course in Canvas.
+This tool was designed with Canvas admins in mind, so people with the other roles may experience issues using this tool.

 ## Getting Started